eddyystop/feathers-an-introduction/step-by-step/generators/service.md

 #### - serialize(serializeSchema)

-The client often does not need all the information contained in the items, and in any joined items.
+The client often does not need all the information contained in the base items, nor all in any joined items.
-Other information should not be exposed for security reasons.
+Some information should not be exposed for security reasons.

 The schema passed to the
 [serialize hook](https://docs.feathersjs.com/v/auk/hooks/common/populate.html#serialize)